Ak-wa/RotaTor/README.md

 python rotaTor.py
 * Why is it slow? - Its tor my dood
 * Python 3.x / Tested on v3.7
+* Attempts to install missing modules with pip

 ## Attention: